 What are beta-blockers?

 Beta-blockers are drugs traditionally prescribed to people with heart conditions.
 Beta-blockers slow down the heart and lower blood pressure.
-Beta-blockers are sometimes prescribed to people with autism spectrum disorder (ASD) to reduce feelings of anxiety.
+Beta-blockers are sometimes prescribed to autistic people to reduce feelings of anxiety.

-Some commonly prescribed beta-blockers for ASD are Tenormin (atenolol) and Inderal (propranolol).
+Some commonly prescribed beta-blockers for autistic people are Tenormin (atenolol) and Inderal (propranolol).

 Who are beta-blockers for?

-Beta-blockers are used for people with autism spectrum disorder (ASD) who show high levels of aggression and anxiety.
-If people have asthma as well as ASD, they should use beta-blockers cautiously because these drugs can narrow the airways.
+Beta-blockers are sometimes used for autistic people who show high levels of aggression and anxiety.
+If people have asthma as well as autism, they should use beta-blockers cautiously because these drugs can narrow the airways.

 What are beta-blockers used for?